Today In History logo TIH

 455

-Vandal king Genseric led his forces into Rome in 455 AD, and Pope Leo I negotiated a deal: no killing, no burning, in…
+Vandal King Genseric led his forces into Rome in 455 AD after Pope Leo I negotiated terms: the gates would be opened …

-Vandal king Genseric led his forces into Rome in 455 AD, and Pope Leo I negotiated a deal: no killing, no burning, in exchange for the gates being opened.
-The Vandals honored the terms on murder and arson but spent two weeks systematically stripping the city of its treasures, including sacred vessels from the Temple of Jerusalem.
+Vandal King Genseric led his forces into Rome in 455 AD after Pope Leo I negotiated terms: the gates would be opened in exchange for the Vandals refraining from murder and arson.
+Genseric honored the agreement on killing and burning but spent two weeks methodically stripping the city of its remaining treasures, including sacred vessels from the Temple of Jerusalem that had been in Rome since Titus brought them from Jerusalem nearly four centuries earlier.
+The sack was so thorough that "vandalism" entered the English language as a permanent synonym for wanton destruction.

 Medieval 7